 This is great for Hilton Honors members

-The main reason to be excited about the Monarch Beach Resort becoming a Waldorf Astoria is the implications that it has for Hilton Honors members:
+The main reason to be excited about the Monarch Beach Resort having become a Waldorf Astoria is the implications that it has for Hilton Honors members:

-- Hilton Honors members will be able to earn and redeem Hilton Honors points for stays here, and also redeem free night certificates
+- Hilton Honors members are able to earn and redeem Hilton Honors points for stays here, and also redeem free night certificates

 - Hilton Honors Gold and Diamond members can take advantage of elite benefits, ranging from room upgrades, to free breakfast